banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 1. **Switch to Reading View**
    - OneiroMetrics requires Reading View mode for optimal functionality
    - Use the Reading View button in the top-right corner of Obsidian
-   - For more details on view mode requirements, see [View Mode Requirements](./view-mode.md)

 2. **Create Your First Dream Entry**
    - Open or create a dream journal note